Read That Datasheet

 Most CPUs accept TTL-level data and control inputs.
 Few are happy with TTL on the clock and/or reset inputs.
 Each chip has different requirements, but in a quick look through the data books I came up with the following:

 8086: Minimum Vih on clock: Vcc-0.8 386: Minimum Vih on clock: Vcc-0.8 at 20 Mhz 3.7 volts at 25 and 33 Mhz Z80: Minimum Vih on clock: Vcc-0.6 8051: Minimum Vih on clock and reset: 2.5 volts.

 In other words, connect your clock and maybe reset input to a normal TTL driver, and the CPU is out of spec.
-The really bad news is that these chips are manufactured to behave far better than the specs, so often they'll run fine despite illegal inputs.
-If only they failed immediately on any violation of specifications!
+The really bad news is that these chips are manufactured to behave far better If only they failed immediately on any violation of specifications!
 Then, we'd find these elusive problems in the lab, long before shipping 1000 units into the field.